SyncfusionExamples/how-to-set-size-of-pie-doughnut-in-Blazor-chart/README.md

 For current customers, you can check out our components from the [License and Downloads](https://www.syncfusion.com/sales/teamlicense) page.
 If you are new to Syncfusion, you can try our 30-day [free trial](https://www.syncfusion.com/downloads/blazor) to check out our other controls.

 If you have any queries or require clarifications, please let us know in the comments section below.
-You can also contact us through our [support forums](https://www.syncfusion.com/forums), [Direct-Trac](https://support.syncfusion.com/create), or [feedback portal](https://www.syncfusion.com/feedback/blazor-components?control=charts).
+You can also contact us through our [support forums](https://www.syncfusion.com/forums), [support portal](https://support.syncfusion.com/create), or [feedback portal](https://www.syncfusion.com/feedback/blazor-components?control=charts).
 We are always happy to assist you!